School bus with 18 kids on board crashes into pole, cemetery fence in New Jersey

 It happened in front of the Rockaway United Methodist Church Cemetery on Valley Road in Booton.

-The bus, the only vehicle involved, took out a good portion of the fence.
+The bus, the only vehicle involved, was carrying students from the Rockaway Valley School.

 Residents believe the female bus driver suffered a medical episode, perhaps a heart attack, but further details were not available.